aws-samples/istio-on-eks/modules/04-security/request-authentication/README.md

 Events:       <none>
 ```

-Note the fields under `Jwt Rules`.
+Note: the fields under `Jwt Rules`.
 The `Audiences` field ensures the token is intended for the `productapp` application only.
 The `Issuer` and `Jwks Uri` fields ensure the token is vended and signed by the right Keycloak instance.
 The `Forward Original Token` field ensures the original JWT is propagated to the upstream service.